andile34/Northwind-WinFormsApp/NorthwindFormsApp/ReadMe.txt

 Usage
 -----
-- Adding a Product:
+- Adding:
-  - Click "Add Product" to add a new product to the system.
+  - Click "Add" to create a new item.
-  - Fill in the product details and click "Save."
+  - Fill in the "product" details and click "Save."

-- Editing a Product:
+- Editing:
-  - Select a product from the list.
+  - Select a "product" row from list.
-  - Click "Edit Product" to modify its information.
+  - Click "Add" to update the existing item.
-  - Update the details and click "Save."
+  - Fill in the "product" details and click "Save."

-- Adding an Employee:
-  - Click "Add Employee" to add a new employee record.
-  - Enter the employee's information and click "Save."

-- Editing an Employee:
+- Deleting:
-  - Choose an employee from the list.
+  - Select a "product" row from datagridview
-  - Click "Edit Employee" to update employee details.
+  - Click "Delete" to remove it.
-  - Save the changes.

 Contributing